-2020 Update!
 These baked turkey meatballs are one of those back-pocket meals that the Whole.
 Family.
 Loves.
-Meaning, there are backseat claps when I announce what’s for dinner (yes, my kids want to know what’s for dinner when we’re on the way to school in the morning, and yes, it often results in groans).
+Meaning, there are backseat claps when I announce what’s for dinner (yes, my kids want to know what’s for dinner when we’re on the way to school in the morning).
 The meatballs come together quickly and can be piled over spaghetti or polenta, or they can be stuffed into hoagies for meatball subs (cheers!).
-New VIDEO below!
+[Don't miss the VIDEO below.]

 Baked turkey meatballs in sauce

-While you can eat these meatballs on their own, I simmer them briefly in marinara sauce after they come out of the oven, just to warm through.
+While you can eat these Italian seasoned meatballs on their own, I simmer them briefly in marinara sauce after they come out of the oven.
 You can go for a homemade or store-bought sauce.

 How do you serve turkey meatballs?

-These meatballs are fabulous piled over spaghetti with grated parmesan and basil.
+These meatballs are fabulous piled over spaghetti with grated parmesan cheese and basil.
 We also love to stuff them into baguettes or hoagies for meatball subs (try melting some mozzarella over top!).
-They’re also delicious over these grits (which, btw, are the same thing as polenta ?).
+They're also delicious over these grits (which, btw, are the same thing as polenta).

 Slow cooker turkey meatballs